koraktor/palantir/README.md

 ## Features

 * A central configuration for the App itself and the plugins
-* A simple plugin interface to create own Palantír plugin
+* A simple plugin interface to create own Palantír plugins

+## Available Plugins

+Right now, there's only one plugin available for Palantír.
+It's called Macnancy and it's also available as source code [here][3] on GitHub.

 ## Future plans